Fano Schemes for Generic Sums of Products of Linear Forms: Introduction

-where the $\bx_i$ are pairwise coprime squarefree monomials, the $\bl_i$ are degree $d$ products of linear forms, and the $f_i$ are degree $d-\deg \bx_i$ products of linear forms. \begin{defn}[Property $C^d_m$] We say that $C^d_m$ is true if, for any equation of the form \eqref{eqn:sumprod} satisfying $\deg \bx_i+\deg \bx_j\geq d+2$ for all $i\neq j$, it follows that there is some $i$ for which $f_i=0$. \end{defn}
+where the $\bx_i$ are pairwise coprime squarefree monomials, the $\bl_i$ are degree $d$ products of linear forms (possibly equal to $0$, and the $f_i$ are degree $d-\deg \bx_i$ products of linear forms in some polynomial ring (also possibly equal to $0$).
+The following property will be essential in our analysis: \begin{defn}[Property $C^d_m$] We say that $C^d_m$ is true if, for any equation of the form \eqref{eqn:sumprod} satisfying $\deg \bx_i+\deg \bx_j\geq d+2$ for all $i\neq j$, it follows that there is some $i$ for which $f_i=0$. \end{defn} \begin{ex} Property $C_1^2$ is simply stating the obvious fact that for variables $x_1,\ldots,x_4$, the form $x_1x_2+x_3x_4$ is not a product of linear forms.
+Property $C_1^3$ states the less-obvious fact that for variables $x_1,\ldots,x_5$ and non-zero linear form $f$, the form $x_1x_2x_3+fx_4x_5$ is not a product of linear forms. \end{ex}